-Browsing 100 - 110 results of 240 programs for subject - Geology/Earth Science
+Browsing 100 - 110 results of 241 programs for subject - Geology/Earth Science

+The Jakobshavn Isbræ is among the fastest-moving glaciers in the world.
+The Jakobshavn is an outlet glacier, one of the few places where the giant Greenland ice sheet can shed ice in the form of gigantic icebergs.
+This timelapse video (60x real-time speed) from glaciologist Mark Fahnestock shows one of these massive calving events.
+Notice the dark blue ice that surfaces when the iceberg flips over in the ice-choked Ilulissat icefjord.
 Shots of the calving front of the Jakobsavn Glacier, Greenland's fastest moving glacier.
 Includes two shots of Mark Fahnestock's helicopter flying over.
 Working in the snow all day takes a certain type of skill set: digging skills, drilling skills, and snowmobile driving skills.
 It also helps to love what you do.
 Various shots of the margin of the Russell Glacier Shots on the Greenland Ice Sheet, including water running off Greenland Ice Sheet shots of melting Climate researcher Billy D'Andrea and colleagues explore the remote "back lakes" of Greenland.
 To understand how Earth’s climate system has changed over time, scientists need to find, develop and use natural recorders of temperature and precipitation.
 One natural thermometer comes in the form of alkenones: trans-fats produced by certain algae.
 Meet Dr. Ethan Brodsky from the U. of Wisconsin, who advised a group of undergraduate students in the design and build of an electric snowmobile.
 Video produced by Ice Stories correspondent Zoe Courville.
 The Mars Phoenix Lander will have been collecting data and sending it back to earth for a month!
 Exploratorium Senior Scientist Paul Doherty will examine the data and tell us what new information we've gained about Mars.
 We'll also get an update on our old friends, the Mars rovers Spirit and Opportunity!